harrinac/_new_harrinac.github.io/services.md

 Please contact me for more details or to discuss any potential projects or requirements you have.
 I am available for both short and longer-term engagements.

+Time permitting, I am happy to do pro-bono work for NGOs or charities relating to data engineering and visualizations for reporting and awareness campaigns.